Kruger National Park: Local vegetation communities

 Several smaller areas in the park carry distinctive vegetation.
 The Pretoriuskop sourveld and Malelane mountain bushveld receive relatively high rainfall.
 Here sickle bush and silver cluster-leaf (Terminalia sericea) are prominent.
 The sandveld communities northeast of Punda Maria are equally distinctive, with a wide variety of unique plant species.
 The bush-clad hills along the Levuvhu River also shelter an interesting floral diversity and some near-endemic species.

 Mammals

 All the big five game animals are found at Kruger National Park, which has more species of large mammals than any other African game reserve (at 147 species).
 There are webcams set up to observe the wildlife.

-The park stopped culling elephants in 1994 and tried translocating them, but by 2004 the population had increased to 11,670 elephants, by 2006 to approximately 13,500, by 2009 to 11,672, and by 2012 to 16,900.
-The park's habitats may only be able to sustain about 8,000 elephants, though this is not entirely clear.
-Elephants change plant growth and density in the park, and some species, such as wildebeests, clearly benefit from increased grasslands.
-The park started an attempt at using contraception in 1995 but has stopped that due to problems with delivering the contraceptives and upsetting the herd.
-The park has taken a firm stance against poaching of all animals, especially the rhinoceros.

 Kruger supports packs of the endangered African wild dog, of which there are thought to be only about 400 in the whole of South Africa.